Best Amazon Echo Show 2021: Which smart display should you buy? Android Central 2021

-Did you know that there are three Echo Show devices currently being sold by Amazon?
-And that there was something called an Echo Spot?
+You may know that there are three smart screen devices currently being sold by Amazon, but do you know which is the best Amazon Echo Show?
 With so many showy Echo devices, which one should you get?
-We'll talk you through each option to help you decide which is right for your home, although we recommend the new Echo Show 8 above the others because of its great size.
+We'll talk you through each option to help you decide which is right for your home, although right now we recommend the Echo Show 8 above the others because of its perfectly accommodating size.

-- Best for Entertainment: Echo Show (2nd Gen)
+- Best Amazon Echo Show for Entertainment: Echo Show 10 (3rd Gen)

-The Echo Show 8 is the newest product in the Echo Show line, and as such, it takes some of the best features from the high and low ends.
-For example, it is in-between the smaller size of the Show 5 and the arguably unwieldy size of the Show (2nd Gen).
-It improves upon the sound quality of the smaller Show 5 with double the number of speakers (two 2-inch speakers at 10W per channel vs. one 1.7-inch speaker at 4W per channel).
-Plus, it has the same 1280x800 display as the larger Show (2nd Gen) for a higher ratio of pixels per inch.
+The Echo Show 8 sits right in the middle of the Echo Show line.
+As such, it takes some of the best features from the high to low ends.
+For example, it's in-between the smaller size of the Echo Show 5 and the arguably unwieldy size of the Echo Show 10 (3rd Gen).
+It improves upon the sound quality of the smaller Echo Show 5 with double the number of speakers (two 2-inch speakers at 10W per channel vs. one 1.7-inch speaker at 4W per channel).
+Plus, it has the same 1280x800 display as the larger Echo Show 10 (3rd Gen) for a higher ratio of pixels per inch.

 The Echo Show 8 continues to build on Amazon's renewed interest in consumer privacy.
 It features a built-in camera shutter and a microphone/camera off button that allows users to physically confirm the device is not watching or listening to them.
 It also keeps the on-screen Privacy Hub controls that the Echo Show 5 introduced.

-The Show 8 doesn't ship with the Zigbee hub integration that the larger Show (2nd Gen) includes.
-However, setting up and controlling your smart home devices with the Show 8 should be a breeze thanks to Amazon's new Certified for Humans program.
+The Echo Show 8 doesn't ship with the Zigbee hub integration that the larger Echo Show 10 (3rd Gen) includes.
+However, setting up and controlling your smart home devices with the Echo Show 8 should be a breeze thanks to Amazon's Certified for Humans program.
 This program promises to introduce "struggle-free, tinker-free, and stress-free" devices that pair quickly and easily with Alexa and Echo products.

-There are some trade-offs with this device, however.
-Like the smaller Show 5, you only get a 1-megapixel front-facing camera, which isn't great for video chatting.
-While the audio is a step up from the Show 5, it still doesn't feature Dolby processing, which the 2nd Gen has.
-Despite these trade-offs, we think this will be the perfect Echo Show device for most people.
+There are some tradeoffs with this device, however.
+Like the smaller Echo Show 5, you only get a 1-megapixel front-facing camera, which isn't great for video chatting.
+While the audio is a step up from the Show 5, it doesn't have a woofer, which the Echo Show 10 (3rd Gen) has.
+Despite these tradeoffs, we think this will be the perfect Echo Show device for most people.

 - Sits in the Goldilocks zone of Echo Show devices